 Now, there are a few genius tricks that we mere mortals can use to simulate the flawlessly concealed, fresh-faced look of celebs.
 But Gerstein urges us to set reasonable expectations.
 "You can minimise creasing, but being that we are moving, breathing beings, it is not always possible to prevent it all together," she says.
 "Remember to go easy on yourself. … As much as a crease annoys you, it's usually nothing a couple of swipes of a damp Beautyblender or a fingertip can't fix."

-Now that we've set our expectations to a realistic level, Gerstein and two other top Honey makeup artists have some pretty brilliant (and simple!) tips for preventing those creases as much as possible.
-Keep scrolling to learn their must-try tricks for crease-free concealer.
+Now that we've set our expectations to a realistic level, Gerstein and two other top Honey makeup artists have some pretty brilliant (and thankfully, simple!) tips for preventing those creases as much as possible.

 1. Set it with powder (but not too much).

 Our MUAs agree it's easy to mess up the powder situation with under-eye concealer.
-You definitely want to apply powder on top of your concealer, which “sets the look and minimises creasing throughout the day,” says Gerstein.
+You definitely want to apply powder on top of your concealer, which "sets the look and minimises creasing throughout the day," says Gerstein.
 But don't overdo it.
-“Instead, use a light powder, like Laura Mercier's Secret Brightening Powder (£20), and use it sparingly,” says celeb makeup artist Min Min Ma.
-For best results, apply with a small, fluffy powder shadow brush, like the one from Sonia Kashuk's Essential Eye Kit (£10).
+"Instead, use a light powder, like Laura Mercier's Secret Brightening Powder (£20), and use it sparingly," says celeb makeup artist Min Min Ma.
+For best results, apply with a small, fluffy powder shadow brush, like Delilah's (£26).

 2. Place your concealer strategically.